 Example 5: Mr. A rents an apartment in Albany, New York.
 Mr. A's employer is transferring him to France for three years.
 Mr. A contracts with ABC Warehouse to store his furniture and other belongings while he is away.
 In addition to a monthly $50 charge for storage, ABC Warehouse charges $100 to come and pick up Mr. A's property.
 The $100 charge is taxable as part of ABC Warehouse's overall charge for storage.

-Facts: Al's Clothes Store hires A-Z Moving to transport a truckload of store fixtures from Buffalo to a new store location in New York City.
-A-Z Moving charges Al's Clothes store $7,500 for its moving services.
+Example 6: A business contracts with A-Z Moving, a national motor carrier, to transport a truckload of office fixtures from Buffalo to a new office location in New York City.
+The total charge for the moving service is $12,500.

 Sales to exempt entities